How to Prepare for your own Constellation

 “I have a life long history of depressions”.

-3. In one-two weeks before your constellation be very mindful and notice what happens.
-It’s not uncommon that things “will start moving” the moment you decide to do your constellation.
-Keep track of things, you might start getting insights even before the workshop.
+3. One to two weeks before your constellation be very mindful and notice what’s happening in your life.
+It’s not uncommon that things will “start moving” the moment you decide to do your constellation.
+Keep track of things, you might start getting insights even before the workshop begins.

 4. Contemplate what you know about your family.
-If you have access to family members, try to find out anything that could disrupt “normal” family life.
+If you have access to family members, try to learn anything that could disrupt “normal” family life.

 Here are some ideas or things to contemplate (written by Chris Walsh):